VeiledTee/Bre3Der/README.md

 previously created.
 The purpose of this is to generate a phylogenetic tree showing all the different shapes that can be derrived from one parent.
 If you'd like to explore how many different shapes came from the ``cube`` shape, simply have a look for all instances of ``cube`` in the ``Parents`` column and open up the respective file in the ``Child`` column!

+### Send your shapes!
+If you would like your shapes to be uploaded to this repo so others can evolve them please email "bre3Der@gmail.com" with a zip folder containing all your shapes.
+Please refrain from changing the names/numbers in any of the files after they've been saved!

+## Feedback
+Any feedback would be greatly appreciated!!
+Feel free to email me at bre3Der@gmail.com!
+Anything from UI to nitty gritty formatting is appreciated.